fant0mas9/koreader-patches/README.md

    This automatically creates KOReader collections using a custom collection from calibre.
 By default, a custom column called `#collections` is used.
 But the script can easily be edited to use any other column name.

    It does not touch already existing collections.
-So please don't create any collections with the same name an entry in `#collections` manually.
+So please don't create any collections with the same name an entry in `#collections` (or the chosen column) manually.
 Collections are created/updated at startup.

    Automatically managed collections are marked with a ⚡ in the viewer.
 This is also customizable.